Oakland, California: Air and rail

-Oakland residents have access to the three major airports of the San Francisco Bay Area: Oakland International Airport, San Francisco International Airport, and San Jose International Airport.
+Oakland residents have access to the three major airports of the San Francisco Bay Area: Oakland San Francisco Bay Airport, San Francisco International Airport, and San Jose International Airport.
 Oakland International Airport, within Oakland's city limits, is 4 mi south of downtown Oakland and serves domestic and international destinations.
-AC Transit provides 24-hour service to the airport, and BART's Coliseum–Oakland International Airport automated guideway transit line provides frequent service between the airport and Oakland Coliseum station.
+AC Transit provides 24-hour service to the airport, and BART's Oakland Airport Connector automated guideway transit line provides frequent service between the airport and Oakland Coliseum station.

 The city has regional and long-distance passenger train service provided by Amtrak, with stations near Jack London Square and the RingCentral Coliseum.
 Amtrak's California Zephyr has its western terminus at the nearby Emeryville station.

 Historically, the city was served by several train companies, which terminated in different terminals.
 Santa Fe trains terminated at its Oakland depot, actually located within the city limits of Emeryville at 40th and San Pablo.
 Southern Pacific trains ended at the 16th Street Station.
 Western Pacific trains ended at the 3rd and Washington station.
 However, a common feature was that the different railroads continued one more stop to a station at Oakland Pier.
 From this latter point passengers would ride ferries to San Francisco.